NathStevo97/certifications-notes/vmware/vmware-tanzu/01_VMware_Tanzu_Portfolio/01_VMware_Tanzu_Portfolio/1 1 - The VMWare Tanzu Portfolio e1b5aa100da049798a200acb4bf5420f.md

 # Introduction and Background

-- Kubernetes is a key technology in VMWare’s Tanzu Portfolio
+- Kubernetes is a key technology in VMWare's Tanzu Portfolio
 - Tanzu Kubernetes grid is the common implementation of Kubernetes across supported cloud platforms e.g. Azure, AWS, vSphere.

 # Objectives